a picture of Barbara Diehl

 Editor

-Once upon a time, Eddie Jeffrey was a cemetery groundskeeper.
-He now works at a medical school where, in 1807, a mob destroyed an anatomy theater for fear the cadavers used for instruction there were provided by grave robbers.
-His work is forthcoming or has appeared in As You Were: The Military Review, Black Dandy, PARAGRAPHITI, The Blotter, The Three Quarter Review, O-Dark-Thirty, Thrice Fiction, JazzTimes, and other print and web publications.
-He also plays guitar in The St. Francis Social.
-The St. Francis Social on Facebook
+Once upon a time, Eddie Jeffrey was a cemetery groundskeeper and later worked at a medical school where, in 1807, a mob destroyed an anatomy theater for fear the cadavers used for instruction there were provided by grave robbers.
+His work has appeared in *82 Review, PARAGRAPHITI, The Blotter, The Three Quarter Review, O-Dark-Thirty, Thrice Fiction, JazzTimes, and other print and web publications.

 "I'm looking for things that grab me right away and won't let go.
 I want something new, something different.
-It's not impossible.
-We are living in impossible times."
+And proofread, proofread, and proofread again.
+Don't give us a reason to stop reading."

 a picture of Elizabeth Knapp